 Where To Stay in Melbourne, Australia

-The best neighborhood to stay in Melbourne is the CBD – especially on a short trip.
-That said, we have also stayed just outside the CBD in Collingwood and along the coast in Seaford.
-We loved experiencing the unique vibes of those Melbourne neighborhoods, as well.
+The best area to stay is in the CBD – especially on a short trip.
+We have also stayed in Collingwood and along the coast in Seaford and loved experiencing the unique vibes of those neighborhoods.

 How To Get to Melbourne, Australia

-Most travelers will arrive to Melbourne by plane at the Melbourne International Airport (MEL).
-To find the best prices on airline tickets, we use SkyScanner, where we can compare prices, flight times and even set up alerts to score the best fares.
+Most travelers will arrive at the Melbourne International Airport (MEL).
+To find the best prices on airline tickets, we use SkyScanner.

-To get to the city center from Melbourne airport, visitors can take the SkyBus, a shared shuttle bus or book private transfer.
+To get to the city center from Melbourne airport, you can take the SkyBus, a shared shuttle bus or book private transfer.

 What To Pack For Your Melbourne Trip

-We have a few final travel tips and packing hacks for your trip to Melbourne!
+Ready to travel to Melbourne?
+Great!
+We have a few final travel tips and packing hacks for your trip Down Under!

 Melbourne Weather Appropriate Attire

-We think Melbourne is an incredibly photogenic city!
-Rather than relying on your phone camera to take photos, we recommend upgrading to a DSLR camera that will take high quality pictures.
-We always carry a Canon Rebel with an everyday 18-135mm lens – and love it!
-It is perfect for beginner photographers – and an ideal budget camera because it comes bundled with heaps of accessories.
+We always carry a Canon Rebel with a 18-135mm lens – and love it!
+It is an ideal budget camera and comes bundled with heaps of accessories.

-Whether you travel with a backpack or a suitcase, you will also want a great day bag for keeping all of your essential everyday travel items organized!
+Whether you travel with a backpack or a suitcase, you will also want a great day bag for keeping all of your essential everyday travel items organized.
+Of course, a guidebook for Australia can also be helpful.

 Australia Travel Insurance

-Travel insurance may be useful in the case of delayed flights or lost luggage, and it can also be handy when travelers get sick or injured abroad.
-Consider the rates and coverage at World Nomads to insure your trip to Australia.
+Trip insurance may be useful in the case of delayed flights or lost luggage, and can be cultch if travelers get sick or injured abroad.
+Consider the rates and coverage at World Nomads.

 Start planning your trip to Australia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page for more tips and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.